xyproto/orbiton/README.md

 # red

-`red` is limited, but relatively small and fast text editor.
+`red` is a limited, but relatively small and fast text editor.

 For a more feature complete editor that is also written in Go, check out [micro](https://github.com/zyedidia/micro).